-- 1. I am writing in accordance with s 134(6) of the Electoral Act to notify you of the determination of the application to enter the logo of Indigenous-Aboriginal Party of Australia (the Party) in the Register of Political Parties (the Register). - 2.
-I am authorised to determine this application under s 134 of the Electoral Act as a delegate of the Electoral Commission.
+- 1. I am writing in accordance with s 134(6) of the Electoral Act to notify you of the determination of the application to change the name, abbreviation, and logo of The Local Party of Australia (the Party) in the Register of Political Parties (the Register). - 2.
+I am authorised to determine this application to change the Register (the Application) under Part XI of the Electoral Act as a delegate of the Electoral Commission.